 - Unpack GZIP / deflate in responses - Most browsers accept GZIP- and deflate-compressed content in responses.
 This option controls whether Burp Proxy automatically unpacks compressed response bodies.
 Note that you can often prevent servers from attempting to compress responses by removing the Accept-Encoding header from requests (possibly using Burp Proxy's match and replace feature).

 - Disable web interface at http://burp - This option may be useful if you are forced to configure your listener to accept connections on an unprotected interface, and wish to prevent others gaining access to Burp's in-browser interface.

 - Suppress Burp error messages in browser - When certain errors occur, by default Burp returns meaningful error messages to the browser.
 If you wish to run Burp in stealth mode, to perform man-in-the-middle attacks against a victim user, then it may be useful to suppress these error messages to disguise the fact that Burp is involved.

-- Don't send items to Proxy history or other Burp tools - This option prevents Burp from logging any requests to the Proxy history or the Target site map, and sending any items for live scanning.
+- Don't send items to Proxy history or live tasks - This option prevents Burp from logging any requests to the Proxy history or sending them to live tasks, such as passive crawling or live auditing.
 It may be useful if you are using Burp Proxy for some specific purpose, such as authenticating to upstream servers or performing match-and-replace operations, and you want to avoid incurring the memory and storage overhead that logging entails.

-- Don't send items to Proxy history or other Burp tools, if out of scope - This option prevents Burp from logging any out-of-scope requests to the Proxy history or the Target site map, and sending any out-of-scope items for live scanning.
+- Don't send items to Proxy history or live tasks, if out of scope - This option prevents Burp from logging any out-of-scope requests to the Proxy history or sending them to live tasks, such as passive crawling or live auditing.
 It is useful to avoid accumulating project data for out-of-scope items.